Welcome to today's edition of the Rush 24-7 podcast.

 And then there's a line in here about how the American people in this poll basically have an attitude of a pox on both their houses.

-Now when the left and the media start reporting that a pox on both their houses that people out there are fed up with both parties, what that really means is that it's bad for the Democrats and bad for the president, and that they are really screwing up, and that the American people are slowly becoming fed up with them.
+Now, when the left and the media start reporting that a pox on both their houses, that people out there are fed up with both parties, what that really means is that it's bad for the Democrats and bad for the president and that they are really screwing up and that the American people are slowly becoming fed up with them.

-But they just can't report that, so they have to include a nameless Republican who rips his own party and says, yeah, we're just as bad.
+So they have to include a nameless Republican who rips his own party and says, yeah, we're just as bad.

 And they also say in this poll that the Republican approval number in it is low because they have let their fringe take control.